Seteco/Somorrostro/Installation.md

 ##### macOS

-Initial macOS support was introduced with [PR #1419](https://github.com/firehol/netdata/pull/1419).
-It still has limited charts, but external plugins do work.
+netdata on macOS still has limited charts, but external plugins do work.

 This is how to install netdata on macOS: